zanadoman/wizard_engine/README.md

 ## More about the ID system

 In every case ID 0 means an empty object which should not be used, \
-it can not be deleted or accessed, but you can use it for example to give an \
+it can not be deleted or accessed, but you can use it in some cases, \
-Actor's Texture object and empty TextureID.
+for example to give an Actor's Texture object and empty TextureID. \
 (In this case the renderer will skip the Texture object.) \
 Just to mention another useful example of using ID 0, if you don't want your Actor to have collision, you need to set it's CollisionLayer to 0.
 (No collisions occur in CollisionLayer 0)